Candidates should be able to:

 My suggestion is to initially create one full A3 sheet with a range of 'thumbnail' quick concept sketches in blue pencil / fine line pen only, with anywhere between 10 -15 sketches as a starting point.
 These should be generated from your Design Specification and Design Brief and you will then look to select at least 3 of these initial concept ideas to explore and develop, in detail, further.
 You will use additional research to help the development of the ideas towards a Design Proposal.

-Then, once you have generated a wide range of quick thoughts you need to select one of those ideas (or combine a couple together).
+Once you have generated a wide range of quick thoughts / concepts you need to select one of those ideas (or combine a couple together).

 You will then explore this one idea in detail, considering different views (2D and 3D), alongside making development changes / proposals, alongside some test / quick scale models to look at form and possible material selection (use of Procreate to add materials).
+This could be across 2 or 3 slides (or more depending on how much you develop and how many details you consider).
 This idea should satisfy / match what you have stated in your Design Brief and Design Specification.
-You need to use the reference codes from your Specification alongside annotations that evaluate your ongoing design idea - good / bad, positive / negative etc.
+You should use the reference codes from your Design Specification alongside annotations that evaluate your ongoing design idea - good / bad, positive / negative etc.

 You then need to repeat this process for two more of your quick concept design ideas.

-Lastly, you need to evaluate all 3 of your design ideas against the design brief and specification, identifying which is the strongest of your 3 ideas (you can of course do more but CAIE only state they want 3!)
+You need to evaluate all three of your design ideas against the design brief and design specification, identifying which is the strongest of your 3 ideas (you can of course do more but CAIE only state they want 3!) and so therefore which will lead to your final Design Proposal.

-You should then conduct some further market research of potential end-users to complete your design ideas phase and create a design proposal from one of your ideas, or a combination of your design ideas.
+You should then conduct some further market research of potential end-users, as well as any important additional research (Anthropometric data), to complete your generating design ideas phase and create a design proposal from one of your ideas, or a combination of your design ideas.

-This design proposal should be checked against the design specification produced in Stage 1 to show how well it meets the criteria.
+This design proposal (stage 3) should be checked against the design specification to show how well it meets the criteria you have stated.

 Measuring actual users to inform size / fit.
-You can use the book 'the meausre of man' or Google sources
+You can use the book 'the measure of man' or Google sources